View and Download: Save the Date District PL 2026 – Semester One coming soon

 Key Language Leadership

-The course consists of six days of professional learning with a focus on developing participants’ knowledge of oral language and literacy skills (linked to disorder and impairment) along with building their capacity to take on a leadership role within the school.
+The Key Language Leadership course consists of six days of professional learning with a focus on developing participants’ knowledge of oral language and literacy skills (linked to disorder and impairment) along with building their capacity to take on a leadership role within the school.
 Participants learn to assess and analyse language and are provided with practical strategies for addressing identified needs through differentiation.
 The series has a strong action-learning component, there is an expectation that participants will undertake additional reading and trial activities between sessions.
 The training also encourages participants to reflect on their teaching practice, develop their leadership and mentoring skills and establish networks.
 Opportunities to identify plan and report on a school-based initiative will be provided throughout the series, which is aimed at developing the leadership skills of participants.

 The six days of training include the following modules:

-- Narrative Microstructure & Grammar
+- Narrative Microstructure Analysis, Syntax & Grammar Instruction.

-- Semantics, Vocabulary and LBU Tie Up
+- Semantics, Vocabulary and LBU Wrap Up, Into to phonological and phonemic awareness.

 Each of the modules includes theory, strategies, and resources.
 There will be opportunities to reflect on current practice and commence planning for teaching and learning programs to suit diverse learning environments, including ideas for classroom organisation.
 Schools that decide to access the Course will nominate a language leader/s to attend the sessions.
+Schools with at least one staff member currently enrolled in the Key Language Leadership course or who have completed the course in the previous year are eligible to access Priority 1 services.

 Based on the student program assessment practices adapted for mainstream.